audioxide/data/data/posts/20191231-articles-top-10-albums-of-the-2010s.md

 ---

 *The end of the 2010s is upon us, and you know what that means.
 Yes, as a music review site we are bound by obscure 16th century law to rank our favourite albums of the decade.
-So here they are, in all their glory .
+So here they are, in all their glory.
 It wasn’t easy, but no arbitrary list worth making ever is.
 All kidding aside, there’s some absolutely stonking music here.
 It’s been a joy, and we can’t wait to hear what the 2020s have in store.*

 ------